-Course description for MANTULT665 Postgraduate course in musculoskeletal ultrasound, Modul 2., spring 2020
+Course description for MANTULT665 Postgraduate course in musculoskeletal ultrasound, Modul 2., fall 2020

 English / Norwegian